Frequently Asked Questions About Orthodontics

 Can braces or orthodontic treatment treat or cause TMJ problems?

-There’s no clear link between orthodontic treatment and TMJ disorders.
-These issues often develop for reasons unrelated to braces or bite alignment.
+Research has not shown a clear link between orthodontic treatment and temporomandibular disorders (TMD).
+These symptoms can develop for many reasons and are often unrelated to braces or bite alignment.

 Health Impact

-What are the health benefits of wearing clear braces for adults or teens?
+What are the health benefits of wearing clear aligners or braces for adults or teens?

 How does a tongue thrust or low tongue posture affect braces?